s212781/MLOps-Project-Group13/reports/README.md

 --- question 5 fill here ---

 We have used the cookicutter template in our project to organize our code starting from the very beginning.
 Cooki cutter is a standardized way of creating project structures.
 From the cookiecutter template we have filled out the folders and files that we found necessary.
 These folders are the readme , models, reports, requirements, src(_init_, make_dataset, build_features, predict_model, train_model) and toxi_ini folder.
 However, some default folders were unnecessary for our implementation .
 Thus we have removed the notebooks folder, as we did not use any jupyter notebooks in our project.
 We also removed references folder since it was unrelated with our tasks.
-We have added an ... folder that contains ... for running our experiments.
-TO BE COMPLETED*
+We haven't added new folders.

 ### Question 6